 • Fold in the rest of the ingredients until combined, tasting as you go.
 Add more salt or a splash more of tabasco if needed and garnish with chopped chives.

-Other Drink Pairings for Ham Biscuits
+Drink Pairings for Ham Biscuits

 A former chef, FRANCESCA BLACK is an avid culinarian and Wine & Country content creator.
 She’s on a mission to create quality copy that helps to bring new perspectives to the food and culture of Virginia’s farm-to-table scene.

 Virginia Wine & Country celebrates elevated living in Virginia Wine Country.
 Virginia Wine & Country Life is a semi-annual luxury print magazine with a full digital presence.
 The Virginia Wine & Country Gold Book is an annual guide to the top award-winning wines, wineries and experiences in Virginia Wine Country.
 The annual Virginia Wine & Country Wedding Planner is an art book of elegant Virginia weddings.
 Virginia Wine & Country tells the stories of Virginia wineries, the farm-to-table movement, luxury travel, entertaining, art and the elegant country lifestyle.
-Ivy Life & Style Media also provides branding, web design and PR services for the wine industry.
+Wine and Country Media also provides branding, web design and PR services for the wine industry.